C-3-F/CS324/07-hw-sockets/README.md

      the value of the local port used by the client for _different_ messages sent using the _same_ socket (i.e., from running `./client` a single time)?*
+    It is the same

  17. *What do you notice about the value of the local port used by the client for _different_ messages sent using _different_ sockets (i.e., from running `./client` multiple times)?*
+    It is different for each run

  18. *Looking inside `server.c`, how many sockets does the server use to communicate with multiple clients?*  For example, one for _each_ client, one for _all_ clients, etc.  Explain how and why this behavior is different than that exemplified in question 5.
+    Is uses a different socket for each connection.
+TCP generates and creates a new socket connection for each client exclusively.

 Make the following modifications, which mirror those made in Part 1 (immediately preceding questions 8 - 11):